 - Practice making interventions and referrals.

-To schedule a training, please contact Shane Cushing.
+To schedule a training, please contact Jessica Browne.

-Each fall we walk in support of those who struggle with feelings of hopelessness and thoughts of suicide.
-We also walk to honor those who have died by suicide, and to offer support to those who have lost a loved one to suicide.
+Each year we join together in support of those who struggle with feelings of hopelessness and thoughts of suicide.
+We believe that suicide prevention is a community effort and needs to be ongoing.
+We have hosted several different suicide prevention programs with the goals to actively engage our community in prevention efforts, to honor those who have died by suicide, and to offer support to those who have lost a loved one to suicide.
+Examples of such programs include: The Out of Darkness Walk, Reasons to Live, International Survivors of Suicide Loss Event, #UMAINE #UMATTER and more recently Fresh Check .
 By joining together as a community, our goal is to raise awareness about suicide and reduce stigma so that more people feel safe to get the help they need.

 History of the Counseling Center’s Suicide Prevention Efforts

 The funding received from a SAMSHA/Garrett Lee Smith grant from 2008-2011 enabled us to develop targeted suicide prevention programming.
 The focus of the project was on providing training, education, referral, web-based assessment and suicide prevention services for all 11,000+ students, staff & faculty at the University of Maine.
 Our mission was, and continues to be, to engage at-risk students, reduce barriers to services, facilitate access to mental health and other university resources, and promote help-seeking behavior.